 Taking Stock of the Breadth and Depth of Influence

 Planets will differ in terms of how forcefully they influence the significations of another planet.
 Additionally, many planets may simultaneously be influential, and timing techniques can help us determine when these different influences are highlighted.
-Therefore, we must take stock of both the breadth and depth of the particular influences on any planet or house.
+Therefore, we must take stock of both the breadth and depth of the influences on any planet or house.
 Considering all of the influences alerts us to what is possible.
 Considering the deepest or strongest influences helps us to understand the “status quo” or what is probable.
-Timing techniques alert us to when things are the most probable.
+Timing techniques alert us to when certain possibilities become the most probable.

 Rulership and Aspect